Ahmed-M-Osman1/Stage1_Team_Tesla/README.md

 # :heart: Welcome to Team_Tesla_Genomics Project :heart:
 ## This project is part of Hackbio2020 internship.

+We worked on Red Queen Hypothesis on the basis of host-pathogen interaction to see whehter the ACE2 enzyme in bats are under positive selection and giving some advantages from being infected by the SARS-COV2 virus.

+## Step :one:
+> Fetching the codon sequence from the NCBI nucleotide website.
+## Step :two:
+> Blastn the sequence using the Blast webtool.
+## Step :three:
+> Selected specific ortholog sequences of the protein of thirteen different bats species.
+## Step :four:
+> Using the Linux server, aligned the collected sequence using multiple alignment software, clustalw.
+## Step :five:
+> Developed a phylogenetic tree using dnaml tool from PhyLip software in the Linux server.
+## Step :six:
+> Screened the alignment file and the phylogenetic tree file in the PAML software.

 Through history, war has shaped the world and marked it with borders and divided it by countries.
 The scar of humans’ war is today’s world of continents and countries.
 Battlefields are everywhere, and war is so inevitable that the presence of such battles can be found at the molecular level inside the living organisms.

 The host-pathogen arms race is defined in the Red Queen Hypothesis where the host and pathogen need to go head to head to survive and avoid one’s extinction.